Infanta Sofía of Spain: Activities

 After graduating in the spring of 2025, Sofia resumed her official duties in July that year.
 On July 15, she joined her parents in an audience to the Board of Trustees of the Spanish Committee of the United World Colleges Foundation.
 The following day, she accompanied her parents to the graduation ceremony of the new Navy officers, among whom was her sister.
 At the end of the month, she attended the Princess of Girona Awards ceremony and the UEFA Women's Euro 2025 final.

-On 4 August 2025, Infanta Sofía along with her sister Leonor, Princess of Asturias attended the annual reception at Marivent Palace for Balearic Islands' authorities and personalities.
-The reception also had King Felipe VI, Queen Letizia, and Queen Sofia in attendance.
+On 4 August 2025, Infanta Sofía along with her sister Leonor, Princess of Asturias, attended the annual reception at Marivent Palace for Balearic Islands' authorities and personalities.
+The reception also had King Felipe VI, Queen Letizia, and Queen Sofía in attendance.
 This event marked the first reception attended by Leonor and Sofía.

-On 17 October, 2025, she met with the President of Portugal for a private casual meeting.
-Her older sister Leonor’s first official visit to Portugal took place on 12 July, 2024.
+On 17 October 2025, she met with the President of Portugal for a private casual meeting.
+Her older sister Leonor’s first official visit to Portugal took place on 12 July 2024.
 She met with the President as her first year of university is taking place in Portugal.
 The next two years of her academic career will take her to Paris, then Berlin respectively.

+In January 2026, Sofía attended the funeral of Princess Irene of Greece and Denmark and replaced her grandmother, Queen Sofía, in some public events.

+On the 6th and 7th of June 2026 she attended events relating to the Papal visit of Pope Leo XIV.

+Since 2026 she has been the honorary president of the Ibercaja Foundation's Leading Teachers (Docentes Referentes) program, an initiative that aims to reward teachers who excel in their educational work.
+On 8 July 2026 she delivered her first official speech at the first edition of the Leading Teachers Awards in Zaragoza.

 Titles, styles and honours

-As children of the prince of Asturias, Sofía was born infanta and styled "Her Royal Highness Infanta Doña Sofia".
+As children of the prince of Asturias, Doña Sofía was born infanta and styled "Her Royal Highness Infanta Doña Sofia".
 Although with the same dignity and status as a prince, Sofia does not hold the title of princess, because in Spain only the heir to the Crown is allowed to carry that title.

 Following her father's accession to the throne on 19 June 2014, Sofia is second in line to the Spanish throne.